Set up Microsoft Teams to manage projects - project management

 Describe the high-level milestones as buckets - or the phases of the project.

-Set up your frame in Planner
+Set up your framework in Planner

 Overview is easy to maintain

-3. Cooperation and sharing with third parties
+3. Collaboration and sharing with third parties

-Remember that if you use general channels that anyone who would add to this channel can!
+Definitely remember that if you use general channels that anyone who would add to this channel can!

 4. Sharing files with external stakeholders